GitauHarrison/notes/databases/access_postgresql/psql.md

 The query above is the same as `CREATE ROLE <name> LOGIN SUPERUSER;`.

-Alternatively, you can simple create a superuser from the default Ubuntu terminal:
+Alternatively, you can quickly create a superuser from the default Ubuntu terminal:

 ```python
 $ sudo -u postgres createuser --superuser <name>